 And here, we’re going to spoil it all by saying something stupid like ‘we’ll rank them’.
 Ranking anything is a dangerous game.
 There is no ‘right’ answer, of course, considering that they are intensely subjective.
 You’re not wrong for putting Citizen Kane above The Godfather, nor are you wrong for holding Eric Clapton in higher esteem than Jimi Hendrix.

 Anyway, that’s a whole other can of worms we’re not opening.
 Our focus is Brazilian footballers, so let’s get crackin’.

-Kicking off our list is Gérson, the creative heartbeat of Brazil’s legendary World Cup-winning side of 1970.
+Kicking off our list of the best Brazilian footballers ever is Gérson, the creative heartbeat of the legendary World Cup-winning side of 1970.

 A supreme passer of the ball, Gérson overcame the pain of a deeply disappointing 1966 World Cup campaign – in which Brazil failed to progress beyond the group stage – to become the chief architect of that glorious side four years later, winning the tournament’s Silver Ball and scoring his country’s second in the final victory over Italy.

 Elegant midfielder.
 Heavy drinker and smoker.
 Qualified medical doctor.
 Social activist and tireless campaigner for democracy.